What is the Target Cost?

 - Market Opportunities: It also helps creates new market opportunities in the market by lowering the cost as compared to its competitors.

 - Efficient Management : It improves management efficiency as well.

-- Rely on Final Selling Price: The entire target costing is based upon the fixation of the selling price of the product.
+- Rely on Final Selling Price: This entire costing is based upon the fixation of the selling price of the product.
 An error in estimating the selling price may result in the entire failure of the marketing strategy.